General Medical Council: Reform

 Since 2001, the GMC's fitness-to-practise decisions have been subject to review by the Council for Healthcare Regulatory Excellence (CHRE), which may vary sentences.

 The GMC is also accountable to the Parliament of the United Kingdom through the Health Select Committee.
 In its first report on the GMC, the Committee described the GMC as "a high-performing medical regulator", but called for some changes to fitness-to-practice rules and practices, including allowing the GMC the right to appeal sentences of its panels.

 In the 2000s, the GMC implemented wide-ranging reforms of its organisation and procedures.
 In part, such moves followed the Shipman killings.
 They followed a direction set by the UK government in its white paper, Trust, Assurance and Safety.
 In 2001, freemasonry was added to the register of interests of council members that the GMC published.
 One of the key changes was to reduce the size of the Council itself, and changing its composition to an equal number of medical and lay members, rather than the majority being doctors.
 Legislation passed in December 2002 allowed changes in the composition of the Council from the following year, with the number of members reducing from 104 to 35, increasing the proportion of lay members.

 In July 2011, the GMC accepted further changes that would separate its presentation of fitness-to-practise cases from their adjudication, which would become the responsibility of a new body, the Medical Practitioners Tribunal Service.
-The GMC had previously been criticised for combining these two roles in a single organization.
+The GMC had previously been criticised for combining these two roles in a single organisation.

-A forthcoming reform to medical registration is the introduction of revalidation of doctors, more similar to the periodic process common in American states, in which the professional is expected to prove his or her professional development and skills.
-Revalidation is scheduled to start in 2012.
+As of 2012, doctors' licence to practice is subject to periodic revalidation, overseen and regulated by the GMC.
+Practicing doctors take part in annual appraisals and collate a portfolio of evidence, reflection and continuous learning, which is assessed by a suitable medical professional and presented to the GMC to demonstrate continuous fitness to practice.

 On 16 February 2011, the Secretary of State for Health, Andrew Lansley, made a Written Ministerial Statement in the Justice section entitled 'Health Care Workers, Social Workers and Social Care Workers' in which he said: